 We use all sorts of terms for discriminating against different types of people; “racism”, “sexism”, “homophobia”, “xenophobia”, etc. However, discrimination can also exist against material objects, often simply expressed as a dislike for something.

 In the area of payments and From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
-More, the COVID-19 crisis has raised the subject of Money in physical form such as banknotes and coins. being a potential vehicle to spread the virus and therefore a reason not to use it.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati..., the COVID-19 crisis has raised the subject of Money in physical form such as banknotes and coins. being a potential vehicle to spread the virus and therefore a reason not to use it.
 This is not a new topic but the scope of this pandemic has fueled an unprecedented public debate.
 The Bank for International Settlements has measured the number of internet searches pertaining to both “cash” and “virus”.
 “While search interest in these terms also rose in several East Asian and European countries during the 2009–10 H1N1 pandemic, those statistics are dwarfed by the extent of recent searches.” state the authors.

 However, there is no scientific evidence to prove this theory and indeed, cash is no more of a vehicle to propagate the virus than a plastic bag, a See Banknote paper. bag, a door handle, a car key or any other innate object that can be touched by different pairs of hands.